Frank Mulholland, Lord Mulholland: Senator of the College of Justice

 On 11 May 2016 it was announced that he was to be appointed a Senator of the College of Justice, his appointment to take effect later in the year.

 On 1 September 2016, Mullholland was appointed as a temporary judge of the Court of Session, to fill the gap caused by Lady Smith's appointment as chair to the Scottish Child Abuse Inquiry.
 The Judicial Office for Scotland announced that "Judge Mulholland will not hear any criminal case in which, by reason of his previous role as Lord Advocate and head of the prosecution service, he would require to recuse himself; nor any civil case involving the Scottish government which, given his former role as the Scottish government's principal legal adviser, he would again need to recuse himself.
 The requirement for Judge Mulholland to recuse himself will, of course, diminish over time."

 On 15 December 2016, Mulholland was formally installed as a permanent Senator of the College of Justice, taking the judicial title of Lord Mulholland.
 He replaced Lord Stewart, who had retired.

+On 28 January 2026 it was announced that the Lord President, Lord Pentland, and Lord Justice Clerk, Lord Beckett, had recommended Lord Mulholland for appointment to the Second Division of the Inner House of the Court of Session with effect from 1 February 2026, replacing Lady Paton who had retired.